Unrecognized

 12-15 years

 Considering a new addition to your family?
-Why not consider an Aussie Poo?
-This friendly, loyal, and incredibly loving dog breed could be just what you are looking for!
+Why not look for an Aussie Pom?
+This friendly, loyal and incredibly loving dog breed could be just what you are looking for!

 Find out more about this remarkable breed in our definitive guide below, including who they are best suited for and what to expect from these hairy bundles of joy!